 Levoca is a truly wonderful town in the Spis region of Slovakia.
 Indeed, its historic town centre is a UNESCO World Heritage Site.
 What will you find in Levoca?
 Stunning medieval architecture, surprises around every corner, and one of the most iconic castles in the world.
 Despite its small size, and few residents, Levoca has plenty to wow even the most jaded of traveller.
-Our guide to Levoca will help you to get the most out of your own trip.
+Our travel guide to Levoca will help you to get the most out of your own trip.

 THINGS TO DO IN LEVOCA